merklejerk/flex-contract/README.md

 ![npm package](https://badge.fury.io/js/flex-contract.svg)

 # flex-contract
-An Ethereum smart contract abstraction for power users that:
+A modern Ethereum smart contract abstraction for power users that:

 - Requires minimal configuration to get going on all networks (no provider necessary).
 - Can sign and send transactions from arbitrary accounts.